Melissa Ortega, PharmD, MS, FASHP

-Courtney B. Isom is the pharmacy operations coordinator at the Cone Health Community Health Wellness Center Pharmacy in Greensboro, North Carolina.
-In this role, she is involved with creating medication access and expanding clinical services for the uninsured and underinsured population.
-Dr. Isom also oversees the day-to-day operations of the pharmacy and serves in several teaching and precepting roles, including as the Residency Program Director for the PGY1 community-based pharmacy residency program.
-Dr. Isom received her Bachelor of Science in biological sciences from North Carolina State University and her Doctor of Pharmacy from Campbell University.
-She completed a PGY1 community-based pharmacy residency at the University of Georgia in conjunction with Kroger Pharmacy.
-Dr. Isom is a member of the Advisory Board for High Point University Fred Wilson School of Pharmacy and Other Voices Alumni for the Greensboro Chamber of Commerce.
+Courtney Isom is the Pharmacy Administrative Coordinator at the Cone Health Community Health Wellness Center Pharmacy in Greensboro, NC.
+In this role, she is involved with creating medication access and expanding clinical services for the uninsured and underinsured population in her community.
+She also serves as the PGY1 Community-based Residency Director.
+Isom received her Bachelor of Science her Pharm.D. from Campbell University College of Pharmacy and Health Sciences.
+She completed a PGY1 Community Pharmacy Residency at the University of Georgia in conjunction with Kroger Pharmacy.
+She is board-certified in Ambulatory Care.
+Isom currently serves as a member of the ASHP Section of Community Pharmacy Practitioners and will be a presenter at the 2022 ASHP Summer Meeting.

 Georgia (Gina) Galanou Luchen serves as the Director of Member Relations at ASHP, serving as staff liaison to the Section of Pharmacy Educators and Section of Community Pharmacy Practitioners.
 In this role, Dr. Luchen leads the development and implementation of programs and resources related to pharmacy learners, schools and colleges of pharmacy, and pharmacy educators.
 She also leads initiatives related to community pharmacy practitioners and their impact throughout the care continuum.
 Dr. Luchen is a graduate of ASHP's Executive Fellowship in Association Leadership and Management in Bethesda, MD.
 She received her Bachelor’s in Pharmaceutical Studies and Doctor of Pharmacy from the University of Kansas School of Pharmacy, and completed a PGY1 community-based pharmacy residency at the University of Kansas School of Pharmacy in conjunction with Balls Food Stores in Olathe, KS.